RabaDaba1/learning/README.md

-# Learning Python
+# Learning
-This repository contains the notebooks and code that I have created or used for learning Python.
+This repository contains notebooks and code that I have created or used for learning machine learnning, deep learning and python with its amazing librarires in general.